leanprover-community/lean4-metaprogramming-book/md/main/macros.md

 end Playground
 ```

-Since `MonadQuotation` is based on `MonadRef` let's take a look at it
+Since `MonadQuotation` is based on `MonadRef`, let's take a look at `MonadRef`
 first.
-The idea here is quite simple, it's meant to be seen as an extension
+The idea here is quite simple: `MonadRef` is meant to be seen as an extension
-to the `Monad` typeclass which can give us a reference to a `Syntax` value
+to the `Monad` typeclass which
-with `getRef` and evaluate a function of type `Syntax → m α` to `m α` by
+- gives us a reference to a `Syntax` value with `getRef` and
-the return value of `getRef` to this `Syntax` parameter and evaluting the
+- evaluates a function of type `Syntax → m α` to `m α` by the return value of `getRef`
-`m α` parameter with that new state.
+  to this `Syntax` parameter and evaluating the `m α` parameter with that new state.

-On it's own `MonadRef` isn't exactly interesting but once combined with
+On it's own `MonadRef` isn't exactly interesting, but once it is combined with
 `MonadQuotation` it makes sense.

 As you can see `MonadQuotation` extends `MonadRef` and adds 3 new functions: